Clan Maxwell: 15th and 16th centuries

 Eustace's descendant, another Sir Herbert, was created Lord Maxwell in about 1440.
 He took a seat as a Lord of Parliament.
 A branch of the clan, the Maxwells of Monreith descend from his second son and they were later created baronets in 1681.
+John Maxwell, 4th Lord Maxwell was killed at the Battle of Flodden in 1513.

 The fifth Lord Maxwell intrigued with King Henry VII of England.
 In 1526 the Maxwells supported Archibald Douglas, 6th Earl of Angus at the Battle of Melrose where they defeated the forces of Sir Walter Scott.
 However, by 1542 King James V of Scotland had appointed him Warden of the Marches.
 Also in 1542 Lord Maxwell was captured at the Battle of Solway Moss.

 John Maxwell, the seventh Lord Maxwell was a devout Catholic throughout the Scottish Reformation and he was linked to a number of plots to restore Mary, Queen of Scots to the throne.
 After Mary was executed in 1587 and after the defeat of the Spanish Armada, Lord Maxwell continued to correspond with Philip II of Spain trying to gain support for a Catholic revolution.
 However Maxwell was killed in 1593 in a feud with the Clan Johnstone of Lockerbie.
 (See: Battle of Dryfe Sands).
 The feud continued and the next Lord Maxwell shot Sir James Johnstone.
 Maxwell's brother, Robert, succeeded to the Maxwell title and was created Earl of Nithsdale in 1620.